tier4/caret_doc/docs/faq/index.md

 ### How response time is calculated?

 - In general, response time is the time a system or functional unit takes to react to a given input ([reference](<https://en.wikipedia.org/wiki/Response_time_(technology)>)).
 Response time calculated by CARET is the time it takes for input data to arrive at the last node.
-It doesn't include processing time at the last node nor latency of an actuator.
-It's calculated as the sum of callback processing time and communication latency time in a path
+It doesn't include processing time at the first/last node nor latency of an actuator.
+It's calculated as the sum of communication latency time (from the time when a node publishes a topic to the time when the following node subscribes the topic) and node latency time (from the time when a node subscribes a topic to the time when it publishes another topic) in a path
   - In the following diagram, input data at point A is first reflected with output at point X (`ResponseTime_Best`)
   - `ResponseTime_Best` can be considered as a path (dataflow) latency time
   - `ResponseTime_Best` can be considered as a happy case, which is contrary to the following worst case scenario